Solonarv/rpg-notes-mink-pendleham/Session Logs/Session 13.md

 She jumps across to the central island (which is full of machinery, and ).
 A small object flies at her face, like an alchemical bomb.
 Initiative!

 - green cloak: the bomb hits; explodes; produces a strong rush of air that would've knocked her over, but she kept her footing.
 Another bomb comes flying, and misses.
 The thrower disappears into a small hatch leading to a ventilation pipe.
 - Haskell: stride through the acid, eating (reflex success) 13/2=6 acid damage; as he steps on the end of the walkway, part of it shears off, and a pipe spurts out a burst of blood; reflex success 10/2=5 bludg damage, and he keeps his footing.
 He leaps across the gap to join Yala, and falls on his ass.
-Then he
 - Yala: reposition. protective wards. raise shield.
 - Bendren: move. extend steely feathers. do nothing.
 - Artur: take out bedroll to protect head from acid. stride through acid; reflex success, 5/2=2 damage, poor bedroll we hardly knew ye.
 He leaps across onto the central island, and lands on his feet.